jewelsjacobs/jewelsjacobs.github.io/source/_posts/2013-05-16-create-dynamic-namespace-autoloader-with-node-js-express-walk-and-titlecaps.markdown

 {% codeblock %}npm install express walk -S{% endcodeblock %}

 Set up express in your app.
-If you don't know how to do this, check out the <a title="express guide" href="http://expressjs.com/guide.html" target="_blank">express guide</a> or checkout the <span style="text-decoration:underline;"><b>Using express(1) to generate an app</b></span> section in the guide to auto generate a node.js / express app.
+If you don't know how to do this, check out the [express guide](http://expressjs.com/guide.html) or checkout the **Using express(1) to generate an app** section in the guide to auto generate a node.js / express app.

 In your server.js or app.js file (which ever one you've created for express) do the following: